 Josh Wheeling '00 came by TPS "on business," touring the school with staff from the Philadelphia School Partnership, where he is the Manager of Data and Analysis.
 Josh oversees PSP’s use of data across the organization, providing everything from support on ongoing projects to small data requests.

-Cara Hutchison '01 is a publicist at Rogers & Cowan, where she specializes in the music and entertainment, engineering publicity campaigns for a myriad of A-list music and celebrity clients.
-She has handled general PR and album publicity for the Rolling Stones, Elton John, Kanye West, Katy Perry, Lionel Richie, The Beach Boys, and others.
+Cara Hutchison '01 has been promoted to vice president at Rogers & Cowan, where she specializes in music and entertainment, engineering publicity campaigns for a myriad of A-list music and celebrity clients.
+She has handled publicity for the Rolling Stones, Elton John, Kanye West, Katy Perry, Lionel Richie, The Beach Boys, and others.